mrixon95/JavaFX/Javafx_notes.md

 fx:define is for adding something not part of the scene graph.
 Use selected="True" for automatically selecting a radio button to true

+Only one radio button can be selected at a time

 ```
     <RadioButton GridPane.rowIndex="0" GridPane.columnIndex="2" text="Red" toggleGroup="$colorToggleGroup"/>
     <RadioButton GridPane.rowIndex="0" GridPane.columnIndex="3" text="Blue" toggleGroup="$colorToggleGroup" selected="True"/>